balder-dev/balder/doc/source/deeper/process.rst

     Please note that this part of the documentation is not yet finished.
 It will still be revised and updated.

-This section describes the process how balder executes a test session and which steps it passes during it.
+This section describes the process how Balder executes a test session and which steps it passes during it.